EStorm21/LEG/kernel/readme.md

-The version of Linux used in LEG was built with BusyBox 1.23.1. (https://www.busybox.net) This directory should contain enough to rebuild the linux kernel with a minimal bootloader, device tree, and initial filesystem, so that it can be booted on the integratorcp board.
+This directory should contain enough to rebuild the linux kernel with a minimal bootloader, device tree, and initial filesystem, so that it can be booted on the integratorcp board.

 `kernel-setup-info` contains step-by-step information on how to set up the kernel image from scratch.